tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

 > During the meeting with your reader you will discuss:
  > * How effective your last sprint was (each member should talk about what they did)
- > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
+ > * Any tasks that did not get completed last sprint, and how you considered them for this sprint
  > * Any bugs you've identified and created issues for during the sprint.
 Do you plan on fixing them in the next sprint or are they lower priority?
- > * What tasks you are planning for this next sprint.
+ > * What tasks you are planning for this next sprint?

  > ## Final deliverable